Cantera/cantera/doc/doxygen/yaml.md

 -   \subpage sec-yaml-reactions
     -   \subpage sec-yaml-reaction-models

+For an introductory tutorial of the YAML data language, refer to the
+\subpage sec-yaml-format-tutorial.

 %Cantera provides the following conversion utilities to obtain YAML input from other input file formats: